khushn/carnd_p1/writeup.md

  But for making the lane lines continuous, I had to make significant improvements to the draw_line() method.
 To list the enhancements:
  ####1.
 Divide the lines into candidate left lane line and right lane lines

   I saw there were around 35/40 lines on each frame.
 I applied a simple heuristic of -ve slope values become potentially left lane lines and +ve ones to the right lane line.
 Also I applied a filter of absolute value of slope between .5 and .9.
-This is to reject horijontal(ish) lines.
+This is to reject horizontal(ish) lines.

  ####2.
 Combine the lines based on slope value.